thaocaoHPzbook/Goldfish-16S-rRNA-amplicon-data-analysis/Qiime2_steps.md

   --output-path short_reads_demux.qza \
   --input-format PairedEndFastqManifestPhred33
 ```
 This might take a while before you get the results.
-The output of this, is a .qza file that you have already specified it in the command, in this example demuxed-dss.qza.
+The output of this command is a short_reads_demux.qza file, which you have already specified in the command.
 You can then create a visualized file from this artifact, with the following command:

 ```bash
 qiime demux summarize \